GitauHarrison/notes/search/implement_elasticseach.md

 ## Generic Implementation Of Search Functionality

 The assumption here is that we are not going to limit ourselves to one model when searching.
 The search functionality is going to be open in the sense that any model can be used in the search query.
 Also, it is best not to limit ourselves to only Elasticsearch for this functionality.
-There are a handful powerful other search engines that we can use.
-Our implementation is going to be one that is open to possible switch to another search engine.
+There are a handful of powerful other search engines that we can use.
+Our implementation is going to be open to a possible switch to another search engine.

-The first attempted to get this rolling is to indentify what model and what fields in this model we would like to index.
+The first attempt to get this rolling is to identify what model and what fields in this model we would like to index.
 How can this be done?
-Well, we can define an attribute called `__searchable__` which lists all the fields we would need included in the index.
+Well, we can define an attribute called `__searchable__` which lists all the fields we would need to be included in the index.

 ```python
 # app/modes.py: Identify model and fields to be indexed